wp-plugins/sil-dictionary-webonary/readme.txt

 1. Download the plugin and unzip it.
 2. Go to the Plugins page in your WordPress Administration area, find the plugin, and click 'Activate'.
+3. We highly recommend you use our customized theme "Webonary zeeDisplay" which you can download here: http://www.webonary.org/files/webonary-zeedisplay.zip

 == Known Issues ==